An Empirical Study on the Computation Budget of Co-Optimization of Robot Design and Control in Simulation: Experimentation

 There is no unique way to measure design complexity \citep{auerbachEnvironmentalInfluenceEvolution2014}.
-In this paper, we measure design complexity as the dimensionality of the control space of a design.
-In other words, the design complexity is measured as the number of moving parts in the robot (where each moving part needs to be controlled).
+In this paper, we measure design complexity as the dimensionality of the input space of the control of a design.
+In other words, the design complexity is measured as the number of controllable moving parts in the robot (where each moving part needs to be controlled).
 In Figure~\ref{fig:complexity_levels}, we show three robots with increasing complexity as an example.
 The low complexity robot has 6 control parameters (6 joints); the medium and high complexity robots have 10 and 16 control parameters, respectively.

 All of the environments considered in the experimentation of this paper do not have a fixed complexity; instead, the complexity of the robots changes during the co-optimization process.
 In this experiment, we look into how the training budget influences design complexity.
-We study how design complexity changes over time and how it is affected by the number of episodes evaluated per design.
-For each of the four co-optimization environments considered in this paper, in Figure~\ref{fig:reevaleachvsend_morphsize}, we report the design complexity of the best robot found over the co-optimization process and how it changes when the number of episodes evaluated per design is reduced (\textit{decreased quantity}).
+We study how design complexity changes over time and how it is affected by the computation budget per design.
+For each of the four co-optimization environments considered in this paper, in Figure~\ref{fig:reevaleachvsend_morphsize}, we report the design complexity of the best robot found during the co-optimization process and how it changes with respect to reducing the computation budget per design.

-In all of the environments except \robogrammar, the design complexity increases with the number of steps, particularly when considering the standard number of episodes per design.
+In all of the environments except \robogrammar, the design complexity increases with the number of steps.
 However, in \robogrammar, the design complexity decreases with the number of steps.
-We hypothesize that this has to do with the ``initial design complexity'' versus the ``optimal design complexity'': if the complexity of the randomly initialized designs is higher than the optimal, then the co-optimization algorithm iteratively finds simpler and simpler designs (\robogrammar).
-Similarly, when the complexity of the randomly initialized designs is lower than the optimal, the co-optimization procedure increases the complexity of the designs as the computation time increases (\evogym, \veenstra, \jorgen).

-On the other hand, the lower the number of episodes evaluated per design (lower \textit{decreased quantity} parameter), the lower the complexity of the best design seems to be, especially in \robogrammar and \evogym.
-Although the variance is high, this effect is also observed to some extent in \veenstra (in \jorgen, the variance is too high to reach a conclusion).
-This is an intuitive result: a lower \textit{decreased quantity} parameter value implies that fewer resources (fewer episodes) are used to train a design, and a simpler design is easier to train (it can be trained with fewer computational resources).
+In addition, the lower the number of episodes evaluated per design (lower budget per design parameter), the lower the complexity of the best design seems to be, especially in \robogrammar and \evogym.
+In all of the environments, the lowest complexity is observed for \textcircled{ D} \textit{budget per design 0.1}, for $8 \cdot10^6$ training steps.